mspass-team/mspass/docs/source/getting_started/deploy_mspass_on_HPC.rst

     SINGULARITYENV_MSPASS_ROLE=worker \
     mpiexec -n $((SLURM_NNODES-1)) -host $WORKER_LIST $SING_COM &

-This uses the openmp command line tool `mpiexec` to launch the container on all the nodes except the first one in the list.
+This uses the openmpi command line tool `mpiexec` to launch the container on all the nodes except the first one in the list.
-This is only using mpi as a convenient way to launch background processes on nodes slurm assigns to the job.
+We are only using mpi as a convenient way to launch background processes on nodes slurm assigns to the job.
 An alternative that might be preferable at other sites is do the same thing with a shell loop and calls to ssh.
 The mpi implementation shown here, however, is known to work and one or more versions of mpi are universally available at HPC centers at the time this manual was written.
+Hence, you the odds are high you will not need to modify this line.

 Communications
 """""""""""""""""""